Twins vs. Pirates Player Props Betting Odds

-Carlos Correa and Bryan Reynolds are two of the top players with prop bets available when the Minnesota Twins and the Pittsburgh Pirates play at Target Field on Saturday (first pitch at 7:10 PM ET).
+Carlos Correa and Bryan Reynolds are two of the players with prop bets available when the Minnesota Twins and the Pittsburgh Pirates play at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!